-This specification describes the Control Data Corporation Model 94171 WREN IV Disk Drive.
-This high capacity, high performance, member of the 5 1/4 inch WREN rigid disk family incorporates the standard WREN IV HDA (Head/Disk Assembly) with an embedded SCSI controller.
+This specification describes the Control Data Corporation Model 94171-344 WREN IV Disk Drive.
+This high capacity, high performance, member of the 5 1/4 inch WREN rigid disk family incorporates the standard WREN IV HDA (Head/Disk Assembly) with more servo (and data) tracks with an embedded SCSI controller.
 Performance information is given in Section 5.
-The Model 94171 interface is defined for functional compatibility to the mandatory subset of the CDC SCSI Interface Specification (which is compatible with the ANSI SCSI standard and the Common Command Set (CCS) document, Revision 4.B).
-The Model 94171 WREN is classified as an "Intelligent" peripheral.
+The Model 94171-344 interface is defined for functional compatibility to the mandatory subset of the CDC SCSI Interface Specification (which is compatible with the ANSI SCSI standard and the Common Command Set (CCS) document, Revision 4.B).
+The Model 94171-344 WREN is classified as an "Intelligent" peripheral.
 The WREN IV provides Level 2 conformance (highest level) with the ANSI SCSI standard.
 Details of SCSI options are provided in Section 5, and 10 thru 16.

 FIGURE 1.0-1.
-94171 WREN IV
+94171-344 WREN IV